Shashankjain12/Udadelhi/Personality_detection_from_text_using_nlp/README.md

 for additional reading what mairesse features are can hop over to the link:- [mairesse](http://farm2.user.srcf.net/research/personality/recognizer.html)

-### Thank you will be looking for your contributions :smile:
+### Thank you, Let's start with our first project together :smile: